GSA/piv-guides/pages/locally-trusted-ocsp.md

 If the validation fails, you will see the message **CertUtil: -verify command FAILED** along with an error code.
 It can be very difficult to ascertain what went wrong from the certutil output; the CAPI2 log contains much more detail.
 The [Common Problems and Solutions](Common-Problems-and-Solutions-1) section may help you diagnose and correct problems.

-> <i class="icon-info"></i>  To simplify examination of the event log entries, prepare your command line window or a batch file before clearing the log, then execute the test commands and immediately refresh (Press F5) the Event Viewer window.
+> <i class="icon-info"></i>  To simplify examination of the event log entries, prepare your command line window or a batch file before clearing the log, then execute the test commands and immediately refresh the Event Viewer window.
 Doing these steps rapidly will reduce the likelihood unrelated certificate activities will be present in the log.

-If path validation was successful, you must examine the CAPI2 log entries to ensure that your locally trusted OCSP responder is being used successfully for each certificate in the certificate path for which you configured it.
+If path validation was successful, you must examine the CAPI2 log entries to ensure that your locally trusted OCSP Responder is being used successfully for each certificate in the certificate path for which you configured it.
 Step through the sequence of events from first to last for the entire path, examining the contents of the Details tab for each event.

 >  <i class="icon-info"></i>  Events are detailed below in chronological order - it may be easier to reverse the events in Event Viewer by clicking the Data and Time column at the top of the list so the events are listed in the order below.